 Upon completion of installation, along with the Notice of Completion, Owner shall provide Association with a duly licensed contractor’s written certification that construction and installation of the solar equipment did not adversely affect either the structural integrity or weather barrier of the roof.

-24

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

 11. Landscape

 The planting concept for the Community features Southern California native plants and drought tolerant/California friendly plants.